omroot/DeepLearningStatisticalArbitrage_PaperReplication/README.md

-# DLSA Clean - Deep Learning Statistical Arbitrage
+# DLSA - Deep Learning Statistical Arbitrage

-A clean, modular reimplementation of the methodology from **"Deep Learning Statistical Arbitrage"** by Guijarro-Ordonez, Pelger, and Zanotti.
+A modular reimplementation of the methodology from **"Deep Learning Statistical Arbitrage"** by Guijarro-Ordonez, Pelger, and Zanotti.

 **Author:** Oualid Missaoui